CloudlyFog/BankSystem7/BankSystem7/docs/README.md

 # Bank system 7
 This library provides opportunities for using likeness of bank system.
 You can handle not only users but also other models like banks, cards and etc.

-### Updates in version 0.4.1
+### Updates in version 0.4.2
-- Removed possibility to use middleware and instead it You can use library services with DI.
-Instruction for using it wrote below.
+- Added implementation of interface IReaderServiceWithTracking to CardRepository, CreditRepository and UserRepository.
+- Added possibility that lies in needlessness to explicity disable logger.
+- Added new method overload for IServiceCollection extension.
+- Added overriding base methods for all models.
 ****
 # Documentation